On the computational tractability of statistical estimation on amenable graphs: Introduction

-In addition to the observations $\bY$, we consider independent observations $\{\xi^{(\eps)}_u : u \in V_n\}$ on the vertices of $G_n$:
+In addition to the observations $\bY$, we consider independent observations $(\xi^{(\eps)}_u)_{u \in V_n}$ on the vertices of $G_n$:

 where $\star$ is a symbol not belonging to $\cX$, so that with probability $\eps$ the value of $\theta_u$ is directly observed.
-(We will write $\cX_{\star}= \cX\cup\{\star\}$.)
+We will write $\cX_{\star} := \cX\cup\{\star\}$.
 Following the information theory literature, we refer to this noise model as the Binary Erasure Channel, and denote it by \BEC($\epsb$).
 (It is customary to parametrize the \BEC ~by its erasure probability $\epsb = 1-\eps$.)
 The parameter $\eps$ will be considered very small (eventually going to zero as $n$ becomes large).
 The purpose of this side information is to break the occasional group symmetry (sign symmetry or cyclic shifts in the case of $\Z_q$) that would otherwise be preserved by the observations $Y$.
-For a graph $G=(V,E)$, we denote by $Y^{(\eps)}_{G}$ the union of the vertex and edge observations over $G$: $Y^{(\eps)}_{G} = \{Y_{uv} : (u,v)\in E, \xi^{(\eps)}_u : u\in V\}$.

 We consider two metrics for the estimation accuracy.
 In our first definition, the goal is to estimate the $n \times n$ rank-one matrix $\bX_f$ whose entries are